omicscodeathon/cellitac/data/README.md

 ---
 ###  Data Download
-Go to the [accessions](./accessions/) folder to find a text file with download instructions,
+See the [accessions.txt](./accessions.txt) file for dataset download instructions,
 or follow the link provided below

 Download the 10X Multiome dataset: